Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 - There is no set rhyme scheme so these are free verse couplets.

-- The meter (metre in British English) is mixed which tends to produce patchy rhythms and varied pace.
+- The metre is mixed which tends to produce patchy rhythms and varied pace.

 - The syntax, the way the clauses and sentences are put together, reflects the nature of the situation - there are pauses, stop-starts, hesitation and panic.
 Even though the speaker is looking back in time the language brings the present starkly to the reader.